kkujansuu/supertool-scripts/charts/README.md

 ### Implementation details

-The scripts use the auxiliary code in <code>chart.py</code>.
-There is the function <code>drawgraph</code>.
+The scripts use the auxiliary code in <code>chart.py</code> which contains the function <code>drawgraph</code>.
 The function should be called with the arguments:

     1. Header for the page.
 The examples use the database name.
     2. Title of the graph
     3. List of column names.
     4. The data to be displayed.
 A list of tuples (or lists).
 The tuples are (itemlabel, colvalue1, colvalue2, ...).
     5. The type of the chart.
 Default "ColumnChart".
 Possible values are at least "ColumnChart", "BarChart", "PieChart" and "LineChart".

+***
+Examples below:

+1. Place Types
+2. Event Types
+3. Event Places
+4. Age statistics
+5. Birth Years
+6. Occupation statistics

 ***